-In this section, we give a few exemples of cases in which the result of the previous section always works, as well as an explicit example of a group of parahoric type which doesn't satisfy the required conditions.
+In this section, we give a few examples of cases in which the result of the previous section always holds, as well as an explicit example of a group of parahoric type which does not satisfy the required conditions.

 \begin{prop} Assume $k$ is of characteristic $0$.
 Then all the $\underline{R}_\alpha$, $\alpha\in\underline{\Psi}$ (resp. $\alpha\not\in\underline{\Psi}$), are $k$-isomorphic. \end{prop}